IQSS/iqss-javaee-template/readme.md

 `vagrant up` will take some time to complete because it has to download and install GlassFish on the VM.

-When `vagrant up` returns, "hello1" app should be accessible on the instance of GlassFish running on the VM at http://localhost:9000/hello1
+When `vagrant up` returns, "hello1" app should be accessible on the instance of GlassFish running on the VM at <http://localhost:9000/hello1>

+## Setting up Vagrant

+`vagrant up` above will fail, of course, if you haven't set up Vagrant yet.
+Vagrant is (currently) built on top of VirtualBox so you'll need to download it from <http://virtualbox.org> and Vagrant itself from <http://vagrantup.com>